 VIDEO: Here I am in action on my Sunny spin bike.

-Peloton App.
-This app just keeps getting better with age.
+Peloton Digital App The Peloton app just keeps getting better with age.
 Literally, every day it gets better as they record and archive all the daily workouts for the on-demand selection.
 I absolutely LOVE the variety of classes.
 As mentioned in my earlier Peloton review blog, the monthly Peloton subscription fee is $12.99 and it is worth every penny.
 There is a two-week free trial and you can cancel at any time.
-From the Peloton app I can now choose from over 7,500 pre-recorded classes or access 14 live daily classes (it was around 3,500 when I first started).
+From the Peloton app, I can now choose from over 10,000 pre-recorded classes or access 20 live daily classes (it was around 3,500 when I first started).
 What I love is being able to filter the class selection.
-I can select classes by:
+I can select spinning classes by:

 - Length: 10, 15, 20, 30, 45, 60, 75, 90 and 120 minute classes.

-I can choose from 25 different instructors.
+I can choose from 25 different cycle instructors.
 My favorite instructor is Emma Lovewell (for 6 months strong) although Jess King is growing on me, too.
 It is all very well done.
 I stream the classes directly to my big screen by streaming from my iPad to my TV via a little Apple TV box.

-We just had this mirror installed in the home gym and we are pretty excited about it!
+We just had a mirror installed in the home gym and we are pretty excited about it!
 It helps to see our form.